1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 - A fully executed agreement between Yale and its sponsor exists;

-- The subrecipient completed all Yale required documents; and
+- The subrecipient completed all Yale required documents;

 - The subrecipient has fulfilled all applicable compliance requirements.